6.1 Leaves and Absences

 5. Develop a process for new enrollees, transfer students, nonresidential students, and students returning from off-center status, to sign in and alert appropriate center staff to their presence immediately upon their arrival on center.

 b.
-Report each student’s duty status in the Center Information System (CIS) using the guidelines shown in Exhibit 6-1, Duty/Pay/Leave Status Chart, and the procedures stated in the CIS documentation.
+Report each student’s duty status in the CIS using the guidelines shown in Exhibit 6-1, Duty/Pay/Leave Status Chart, and the procedures stated in the CIS documentation.

 c.
 Document each duty/pay/leave status change and the reason for such change in CIS.